unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 Over-the-air (OTA) installs, though common, can be a bit more involved.
 It is not too terribly complicated, but several things are assumed in order for this to work so easily:

  1. You have a Murano account.
- 2. You have a Product in your Murano account with Gateway Engine's aliases populated.
+ 2. You have a product in your Murano account with GWE's aliases populated.
- 3. You have a gateway with Gateway Engine installed and configured with the Product ID in step 2.
+ 3. You have a gateway with GWE installed and configured with the product ID in step 2.

 At this point you can perform the OTA install.
-Take the following steps.
+Take the following steps:

  1. Upload the app tarball to your Murano Product ID's content area.
- 2. Write the install command to the Gateway Engine's Product ID's `engine_fetch` alias.
+ 2. Write the install command to the GWE's product ID's `engine_fetch` alias.

 The OTA install command for the `test_app.v1.tar.gz` application is a JSON string as follows: